Hiring Joel? Here’s All You Need to Know.

 Unlike most other caricaturists who use a Sharpie pen, Joel uses a common utensil often found in the kitchen, garage or work shed – a China Marker, or grease pencil.
 Joel likes the tone, depth and texture the pencil provides.

 Does Joel “exaggerate” in his caricature interpretation?

-While, stereotypically, caricature artists are seen as over-emphasizing facial effects in a gross manner, Joel applies a “gentler” touch to make the face just more whimsical looking.
+While, stereotypically, caricature artists are seen as over-emphasizing facial effects in a gross manner, Joel applies a “gentler” touch to make the face a little more portrait like and just a tad more whimsical looking.

 Is it okay for guests to photocopy their caricature for use beyond the event?

 Yes, guests can make unlimited copies for private use.